StephenAlanBuckley/Confluent/README.md

 Dope Dope I'd Love To Help
 ===========

 Cool!
 The Confluent code is (right now) pretty light.
 Feel free to dive in and add things!
 If there's any serious activity I'll update the extension on the Chrome Extension Store.
+Git clone away.

+Features Added Since Last Web Store Release:
+- clicking on the extension icon now toggles reading mode